Signs and Risks of Infected Foot Blisters

-Plantar fasciitis can be very painful and inconvenient.
-If you are experiencing heel pain or symptoms of plantar fasciitis, contact Alex Kim, DPM from AVID Foot & Ankle Center.
+Blisters are prone to making everyday activities extremely uncomfortable.
+If your feet are hurting, contact Alex Kim, DPM of AVID Foot & Ankle Center.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions please feel free to contact our office located in Little Elm, TX .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.